K-rnivoro/Keymmodore-64/README.md

 ### ACCESS TO SYMBOL KEYS AND PETSCII GRAPHICS

 As mentioned, every symbol have it's own key.
 In order to access those keys, the C= Key is used a FUNCTION or Modifier Key.
-So, just press C= and the key with the symbol you want.
+So, for symbols in the upper part of the key (or "shifted"), just press C= and the key with the symbol you want.

 Regarding PETSCII graphics, the character set is identical to the C-64, despite having just one PETSCII for each key.
 Keymmodore-64 implements a cool feature, able to «merge» again those two PETSCII in a single key, with the same layout than the C-64.
 Therefore, you can access both in the usual way: The left side ones with the C= key, and the right side ones with any SHIFT key.